MatPont/MarioBros-MachineLearning/mario-ai-master/README.md

 #### Configure MarioAI Benchmark

 You can configure the mario environment in the Main class of [`src/main/java/ch/idsia/scenarios`](https://github.com/MatPont/MarioBros-MachineLearning/tree/master/mario-ai-master/src/main/java/ch/idsia/scenarios).
-The variable marioAIOptions enable you to custom the environment.
+This Main class define the training environment of the agent, like the number of levels before the end of training, their difficulty, the time limit for a level etc. It's mainly the variable `marioAIOptions` that will allow you to custom the environment.

 ### Configure PyJava (for NEAT and NEAT + Q)